Promote economic development policy formulation and planning for the benefit

 responsibilities relating to the creation of decent employment through

-inclusive economic growth, including the implementation of certain aspects of
+inclusive growth.
+This includes the implementation of certain aspects of the

-The department is also responsible for five public entities, comprising three
+The department is also responsible for five public entities, three of which

-regulatory bodies and two development finance institutions.
-These are: the
+are regulatory bodies and two are development finance institutions.
+The

-Competition Commission, the Competition Tribunal, the International Trade
+entities are: the Competition Commission, the Competition Tribunal, the

-Administration Commission of South Africa, the Industrial Development
+International Trade Administration Commission of South Africa, the Industrial

-Corporation of South Africa and the Small Enterprise Finance Agency.
+Development Corporation and the Small Enterprise Finance Agency.

 In line with these responsibilities, the department’s mandate includes the

 administration of the following legislation: